Upgrading Hydrolix

 hkt operator-resources -c hydrolixcluster.yaml > operator.yaml

-Apply the yaml file to your cluster.
+Apply the YAML file to your cluster with the following command:

 kubectl apply -f operator.yaml